theKIEgit/frameworks_and_languages_module/docs/_module_handbook.md

 To develop the student’s understanding of the fundamental concepts of Programming Frameworks and Languages.
 This module supports the Implement and Operate elements of the CDIO model.

 ## Module learning outcomes
 By the end of the module students should be able to:

-1. Demonstrate an understanding of the concept of a Framework in general, a Framework used for Programming, and a Framework used for software Testing.
+1. Demonstrate an understanding of the concept of a Framework in general, a Framework used for Programming, and a Framework used for software Testing
-2. Critically evaluate the effectiveness of a particular framework for an application and platform.
+2. Critically evaluate the effectiveness of a particular framework for an application and platform
-3. Synthesise a small digital artefact using a well-formed programming framework.
+3. Synthesise a small digital artefact using a well-formed programming framework

 ## Overview of learning and teaching activities on the module
 * This module will use the CDIO educational framework within the context of developing a full-stack web service to a formal business specification using professional software engineering tools.